dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ## Credits
-This section with reference to where I got my text content, media images, videos and coding help from.
+This section will refer to where I got my text content, media images, videos, and coding assistance.

 ### Content
 - The text for the stress section on the home page was taken from "https://www.webmd.com/balance/stress-management/what-is-stress".